Illustration photo: Reuters.

 Witnesses said that at around 4:40 p.m. on January 30 (local time), they heard a loud explosion and saw black smoke rising from the southern suburbs of Beirut, which is considered the capital of Hezbollah.

-"Tonight, we have sent a clear message that the lives of our people matter, and that there is no place in the world that is beyond the ability of Israeli forces to ensure that an attacker pays the price," Gallant stressed.
+"Tonight, we have sent a clear message that the lives of our people matter, and there is no place in the world that is beyond the ability of Israeli forces to ensure that an attacker pays the price," Mr. Gallant stressed.

-There was no official response from Hezbollah.
-The group has previously denied involvement in Saturday’s rocket attack on the Golan that killed 12 teenagers on a soccer field in the Druze village of Majdal Shams.
+Hezbollah has not yet responded officially.
+The group has previously denied involvement in Saturday's rocket attack on the Golan that killed 12 teenagers on a soccer field in the Druze village of Majdal Shams.

 Reuters footage showed a high-rise building in the suburb badly damaged, with charred debris strewn across the street.
 Crowds had gathered to chant support for Hezbollah leaders.